The Wonderful World of Ricky Riccardi

 And yet, Riccardi couldn’t fathom Armstrong’s many critics.
 “I watched videos of this guy and listened to the recordings and I laughed and I felt joy and felt good and appreciated the genius.
 How can anybody else see that and be filled with resentment?
 ‘He’s letting down his race.’
 ‘He’s letting down jazz.’
 ‘He’s letting down entertainment.’
 I wanted to fully explore what makes a person think like that.
 I think I understand.
 I just totally disagree and I have based my life on it.
 I disagree.”

-In 2009, Riccardi joined the Louis Armstrong House Museum staff to digitize the archive’s extraordinary collection of reel-to-reel tapes, which document Armstrong’s daily life.
-And the next year, he carved out a singular niche among Armstrong biographers by publishing “What a Wonderful World — The Magic of Louis Armstrong’s Later Years.”
+In 2009, Riccardi joined the Louis Armstrong House Museum staff to digitize the archive’s extraordinary collection of reel-to-reel tapes, photographs and correspondence that Armstrong amassed – a collection that is now available in its entirety online.
+In 2010, he carved out a singular niche among Armstrong biographers by publishing “What a Wonderful World — The Magic of Louis Armstrong’s Later Years.”
 Riccardi is now working on a book that delves into Armstrong’s middle years.
 “Nothing will ever quite change my love for Louis’s later years and I still feel like people take those years for granted,” he wrote to us recently.
 “But digging into the middle years now, it seems that these years don’t even exist for many jazz people.
 Everyone has an opinion on the pre-1929 stuff (great!) and the post-1947 stuff (commercial crap!) but there’s this middle period that kind of never gets explored.
 And I have been doing so much deep research and really realizing that these years are really the years when Louis became a superstar.”